szweibel/DHRIFT-Workshops/creating-simulations.md

 For example, if we were to define a `Car` class, we might consider what attributes a car has:  brand, mileage, top speed, diesel or gas, stick or auto, 2-door or 4-door, etc. We could begin defining these characteristics as part of the overall class `Car` using variables.
 Variables particular to a class are called __data members__.
 We could then consider what actions a car can perform:  e.g., drive, brake, refuel, etc., and begin to write some functions in our `Car` class that describe these actions.
 Generally, functions that are specific to a certain class are called __methods__.
 Unlike functions proper, methods use __.__ (dot) notation in order to be called--you'll see exactly what that means here shortly.

 Because we are creating a dice simulator here, let's go ahead and create a new class `Die`.
 In a new cell in your Jupyter notebook, type the following:
-Because we are creating a dice simulator here, let's go ahead and create a new class `Die`.
-In a new cell in your Jupyter notebook, type the following:

 ```python
 # create a new die class